konnected-io/konnected-security/README.md

  1. Install device drivers for your NodeMCU device.
  1. Flash the device with the included firmware [firmware/konnected-security-2-0.bin](firmware/konnected-security-2-0.bin)
- 1. Upload all the code in `source-code` to the device and reboot the device.
+ 1. Upload all the code in `src` to the device and reboot the device.
  1. Connect to the WiFi network `konnected-security_XXXXXX` to set up WiFi
  1. Follow wiring instructions and SmartThings application setup instructions in the [Konnected Security Documentation](http://docs.konnected.io/security-alarm-system)